 The lecture course traverses four topics in developmental genetics.
 The first topic

-of stem cells for future medical applications.
+for future medical applications.

 In the labs you will learn four important techniques - Immunohistochemistry, RNA interference, Genetic Screening and in-situ hybridisation - as well as introducing you to three new model organisms: the nematode Caenorhabditis elegans; the chick; and the thale cress, Arabidopsis thaliana.
 The practical course will also focus on teaching you microscopy and imaging, key techniques in developmental genetics.

 |Paper title||Developmental Genetics|

 |Teaching period||Second Semester|

 - GENE 223 and (GENE 221 or GENE 222)

 - Schedule C